Source code for qbiocode.data_generation.make_swiss_roll

 HOLE = [True, False]

-[docs] def my_make_swiss_roll( n_samples=N_SAMPLES, noise=NOISE, hole=HOLE, save_path=None ): """ This function generates a series of 'swiss roll' data sets.
-It uses itertools to generate a range of input arguments to pass into the sklearn make_swiss_roll function.
-A data set is generated for each set of input arguments, which allows the function to produce a variety of different swiss rolls based on varying number of samples (n_samples), noise, and whether or not the swiss roll has a 'hole' in it.
-Args: n_samples: list of integers The number of sample points on the Swiss Roll. noise: list of floats The standard deviation of the gaussian noise. hole: list of bools If True generates the swiss roll with hole dataset.
-Returns: df (pandas.DataFrame): Dataset in pandas dataframe with samples in the first column, features in the middle columns, and labels in the last column. """ print("Generating swiss roll dataset...") if not os.path.exists(save_path): os.makedirs(save_path) # enumerate all possible combinations of parameters based on ranges above configurations = list(itertools.product(*[n_samples, noise, hole])) # print(configurations) # print(len(configurations)) count_configs = 1 dataset_config = {} # populate all the configs with the corresponding argument values for n_s, n_n, n_h in configurations: config = "n_samples={}, noise={}, hole={}".format( n_s, n_n, n_h ) # print(count_configs) # iteratively run the function for each combination of arguments X, y = make_swiss_roll( n_samples=n_s, noise=n_n, hole=n_h ) # print("Configuration {}/{}: {}".format(count_configs, len(configurations), config)) dataset = pd.DataFrame(X) dataset['class'] = y with open( os.path.join( save_path, 'dataset_config.json' ), 'w') as outfile: dataset_config.update({'swiss_roll_data-{}.csv'.format(count_configs): {'n_samples': n_s, 'noise': n_n, 'hole': n_h}}) json.dump(dataset_config, outfile, indent=4) new_dataset = dataset.to_csv( os.path.join( save_path, 'swiss_roll_data-{}.csv'.format(count_configs)), index=False) count_configs += 1 # print(X.shape) # print(y.shape) return
+[docs] def generate_swiss_roll_datasets( n_samples=N_SAMPLES, noise=NOISE, hole=HOLE, save_path=None, random_state=42, ): """ Generate multiple 3D Swiss roll datasets with varying parameters.
+Creates a series of 3D datasets where samples lie on a Swiss roll manifold, a classic benchmark for manifold learning and dimensionality reduction algorithms.
+Each configuration varies the number of samples, noise level, and whether the roll has a hole in the center.
+Parameters ---------- n_samples : list of int, default=range(100, 300, 20) List of sample sizes to generate for each configuration. noise : list of float, default=[0.1, 0.2, ..., 0.9] List of noise standard deviations to apply to the data. hole : list of bool, default=[True, False] List of boolean values indicating whether to generate Swiss roll with hole. save_path : str, optional Directory path where datasets and configuration files will be saved. random_state : int, default=42 Random seed for reproducibility.
+Returns ------- None Saves CSV files for each dataset configuration and a JSON file with all configuration parameters.
+Notes ----- - Each dataset is saved as 'swiss_roll_data-{i}.csv' where i is the configuration number - Configuration parameters are saved in 'dataset_config.json' - The last column 'class' contains the position along the manifold (continuous values) - Swiss roll is a standard benchmark for testing manifold learning algorithms Examples -------- >>> from qbiocode.data_generation import generate_swiss_roll_datasets >>> generate_swiss_roll_datasets(n_samples=[200], noise=[0.1], hole=[False], save_path='data') Generating swiss roll dataset... """ print("Generating swiss roll dataset...") np.random.seed(random_state) if save_path is None: save_path = 'swiss_roll_data' if not os.path.exists(save_path): os.makedirs(save_path) # enumerate all possible combinations of parameters based on ranges above configurations = list(itertools.product(*[n_samples, noise, hole])) # print(configurations) # print(len(configurations)) count_configs = 1 dataset_config = {} # populate all the configs with the corresponding argument values for n_s, n_n, n_h in configurations: config = "n_samples={}, noise={}, hole={}".format( n_s, n_n, n_h ) # print(count_configs) # iteratively run the function for each combination of arguments X, y = make_swiss_roll( n_samples=n_s, noise=n_n, hole=n_h, random_state=random_state, ) # print("Configuration {}/{}: {}".format(count_configs, len(configurations), config)) dataset = pd.DataFrame(X) dataset['class'] = y with open( os.path.join( save_path, 'dataset_config.json' ), 'w') as outfile: dataset_config.update({'swiss_roll_data-{}.csv'.format(count_configs): {'n_samples': n_s, 'noise': n_n, 'hole': n_h}}) json.dump(dataset_config, outfile, indent=4) new_dataset = dataset.to_csv( os.path.join( save_path, 'swiss_roll_data-{}.csv'.format(count_configs)), index=False) count_configs += 1 # print(X.shape) # print(y.shape) return